 Quitclaim Deed

 A Quitclaim Deed offers no guarantees or warranties about the property’s title.
 It merely transfers whatever interest the grantor holds to the grantee without assurance of title validity.
 This deed is often used among family members or to resolve title flaws.
-While offering simplicity, it provides little protection to the grantee if disputes about ownership arise.
+While offering simplicity, it provides little protection to the grantee if ownership disputes arise.

 Special Warranty Deed

 A Special Warranty Deed offers a middle ground between warranty and quitclaim deeds.
 The grantor guarantees clear title only for the period they owned the property.
-It provides protection against title defects or claims that occurred during the grantor’s ownership but not prior concerns.
+It protects against title defects or claims that occurred during the grantor’s ownership but not prior concerns.
 This type is common in commercial real estate transactions, where parties seek assurances specific to the current ownership duration.

 Importance of Deeds in Real Estate